Eir vs Sky vs Virgin Media vs Vodafone – how do they compare?

 3. What's special about this plan?

 Apple TV is the media player from Apple that lets you stream content onto your own TV.
-It currently gives users access to iTunes films and TV shows, Apple TV channels, Apple Music, Apple Arcade and other apps such as Netflix and YouTube.
-It will also give users access to Apple TV+, the new on-demand streaming service from Apple that’ll compete with the likes of Netflix and boasts hit shows from the likes of Jennifer Aniston and Reese Witherspoon.
+It gives users access to popular Apple services such as iTunes films and TV shows, Apple TV channels, Apple Music, Apple Arcade, Apple Fitness+, FaceTime, and other popular apps such as Netflix and YouTube.
+It will also give users access to Apple TV+, the streaming service from Apple that boasts hit shows like The Morning Show and Ted Lasso.

-Customers will also get a one-year free subscription to Apple TV+ as well as a one-year free subscription to Amazon Prime Video.
+Customers also get a free one-year subscription to Amazon Prime Video.

 Sky